-- 3.27 There has been a delay in the award of the new South Eastern franchise (and December 2022 is the latest date for implementation).
-However, the Department for Transport has set out a new service pattern via the franchise process, including: - Off peak 4tph Tunbridge Wells to London (2tph fast Tonbridge-London); - Added 2tph off peak fast to Ashford via Paddock Wood; - 2tph all day service Tonbridge/Paddock Wood to Strood (Medway Valley Line) including one fast Paddock Wood to Maidstone West; - New fast Thameslink 2tph all day service Maidstone East to Cambridge (via Swanley and London) - this service should relieve stations on the Paddock Wood line. - 3.28 There is no specific requirement for a direct service between Kent and Gatwick Airport as part of the franchise.
-However, one of the Train Operating Companies could choose to run a service from Tonbridge to Gatwick without the need to change services at Redhill.
+3.28 There has been a delay in the award of a new South Eastern contract agreement (and December 2022 is the latest date for implementation).
+However, in 2016/17 the Department for Transport set out a proposed new service pattern via the franchise process, including:

-- 3.29 Network Rail has prepared the South East/Kent Route Study and 1 April 2019 was the start of Control Period 6, which runs for five years to 2024.
+- Off peak 4tph Tunbridge Wells to London (2tph fast Tonbridge-London); - Added 2tph off peak fast to Ashford via Paddock Wood; - 2tph all day service Tonbridge/Paddock Wood to Strood (Medway Valley Line) including one fast Paddock Wood to Maidstone West; - New fast Thameslink 2tph all day service Maidstone East to Cambridge (via Swanley and London) - this service should relieve stations on the Paddock Wood line. - 3.29 There is no specific requirement for a direct service between Kent and Gatwick Airport as part of the proposed franchise.
+However, one of the Train Operating Companies could choose to run a service from Tonbridge to Gatwick without the need to change services at Redhill. - 3.30 The new South Eastern agreement will need to address the refurbishment of the Electrostar trains as they are halfway through their life.
+In addition, following the adoption of the Class 707 rolling stock from Southwestern, the old Networker rolling stock from the 1980s currently serving Tunbridge Wells should be treated as the first priority for replacement under any new contract agreement. - 3.31 Network Rail has prepared the South East/Kent Route Study (2018) and 1 April 2019 was the start of Control Period 6 running for five years to 2024.
 The CP6 period shows limited scope for enhancements of the local rail infrastructure within current funding (without private sector investment).
-However, enhancements to the railway are no longer funded through the five year control periods.
-These types of improvements to the network are now funded on a case by case basis through the Rail Network Enhancement Pipeline (RNEP). - 3.30 Network Rail will also be carrying out modular studies in the coming years, allowing them to look in more detail at a particular area or aspect of the network in Kent.
-These documents will look at options for improvements that could then be taken through the Rail Network Enhancements Pipeline process and funded either by government or via private sector investment. - 3.31 However, it is recognised that the following schemes may be needed in the future to address current constraints:
+However, enhancements to the railway are no longer funded through the five-year control periods.
+Improvements to the network are now funded on a case-by-case basis through the Rail Network Enhancement Pipeline (RNEP) or through the Rail Market-Led Proposals (RMLP) which applies to private sector proposals where a third party promotes a scheme and agrees to fund it, although approval is required from Network Rail. - 3.32 Network Rail now undertakes Continuous Modular Strategic Planning (CMSP) that will deliver Modular Strategic Studies that look in more detail at a particular area or aspect of the network in Kent.
+These documents will look at options for improvements that could then be taken through the Rail Network Enhancements Pipeline or Rail Market-Led Proposals process funded by the public or private sector. - 3.33 The following schemes may be needed in the future to address current and ongoing constraints on the rail network in and around the borough: